 - Transfer affects a proprietor's share in land

 The following transfers are not eligible to be lodged electronically (a paper Transfer form 01T should be used in these circumstances together with a Conveyancing Rules Exemptions form selecting the appropriate exception):

-- A transfer creating a life estate and estate in remainder.
+- creating a life estate and estate in remainder

-- Transfers to be lodged using forms other than the 01T Transfer forms, such as the Transfer Including Easement form 01TE.
+- lodged using a form other than the 01T Transfer form, such as the Transfer Including Easement form 01TE

-- Transfers affecting more than 20 Folios of the Register.
+- affecting more than 20 folios of the Register, which cannot be separated

-- Transfers that need to be executed by a person other than the registered proprietor, such as a court officer or by a guardian when a person's estate is subject to management under the NSW Trustee and Guardian Act 2009. ((Note transfers executed under a Power of Attorney are eligible to be lodged electronically).
+- where execution by a person other than the registered proprietor is required, such as a court officer or a guardian when a person's estate is subject to management under the NSW Trustee and Guardian Act 2009.
+(Note: Transfers executed under a Power of Attorney are eligible to be lodged electronically)

-- Transfers involved in a settlement that includes the transfer of a Water Access Licence
+- financial settlement that includes the transfer of a Water Access Licence

 An electronic Transfer requires:

-For information to assist with completing a Transfer in PEXA, see PEXA guidance notes for Complete a Transfer page.
+For information to assist with completing a Transfer in an ELNO, see ELNO guidance notes for Complete a Transfer page.